Health Protection is a term used to encompass a set of activities within the Public Health function. It involves:

 - Participating in the definition and implementation of European, UK and Scottish knowledge, skills and competencies requirements.

-The work is overseen by the Health Protection Education Advisory Group (HPEAG) - a multidisciplinary group bringing together the Health Protection community within Scotland to advise and support the work of HPS/NES.
+This initial stage was overseen by the Health Protection Education Advisory Group (HPEAG) - a multidisciplinary group bringing together the Health Protection community within Scotland to advise and support the work of HPS/NES.
+This strategy is currently being reviewed.